EC ratifies move to derecognise five agencies certifying organic exports from India

 With all EU members supporting the move, the COP decided to derecognise the five CBs - four from the European Union (EU) and one from the US - on November 30.

-The ratification of the derecognition comes despite hectic lobbying by the European Union, US trade bodies and consultants against any action against the five.
+The ratification of the derecognition comes despite hectic lobbying by the European Union, US trade bodies and consultants against any action on the five.
 Instead, they sought action against APEDA.

 The EU derecognised the five CBs, which certified over 80 per cent of organic products exports to the EU, as they had certified some 90 shipments against which the EU Organic Farm Information System (OFIC) issued notifications for ETO level being excess than permitted level 0.1mg/kg.